Michael Lewis (safety)

-College career
+Amateur career

-Lewis out of Rosenberg, Texas played for Lamar Consolidated High School from 1994 to 1997 before heading to the University of Colorado.
+A native of Rosenberg, Texas, Lewis played for Lamar Consolidated High School from 1994 to 1997 before heading to the University of Colorado.

 Lewis twice won Colorado's Dave Jones Award for the most outstanding defensive player and the Hale Irwin Award for the most outstanding defensive back in his junior and senior seasons.

 As a junior, he made a career-high 117 tackles on his way to first-team All-Big 12 Conference honors.

 As a senior, he was a unanimous All-Big 12 Conference first-team choice, earned third-team All-America honors, and was a semi-finalist for the Jim Thorpe Award, given to the nation's top defensive back.
 He led the team with 112 tackles and five interceptions, one of which he returned for a touchdown.

-He closed his career ranked 9th on the school's all-time list with 336 tackles, second in forced fumbles with 10 and tied for 12th with nine interceptions.
-He also holds the school record with 6.5 career sacks for a defensive back.
+Lewis closed his career ranked ninth on the school's all-time list with 336 tackles, second in forced fumbles with 10 and tied for 12th with nine interceptions.
+He also holds the school's career record for sacks by a defensive back with 6.5.